 What about India

-If we explore the Indian culture through the lens of the 5-D Model, we can get a good overview of the deep drivers of Indian culture relative to other world cultures.
+If we explore the Indian culture through the lens of the 6-D Model, we can get a good overview of the deep drivers of Indian culture relative to other world cultures.

-India, with a score of 48 is a society with clear collectivistic traits.
-This means that there is a high preference for belonging to a larger social framework in which individuals are expected to act in accordance to the greater good of one’s defined in-group(s).
+India, with a rather intermediate score of 48, is a society with both collectivistic and Individualist traits.
+The collectivist side means that there is a high preference for belonging to a larger social framework in which individuals are expected to act in accordance to the greater good of one’s defined in-group(s).
 In such situations, the actions of the individual are influenced by various concepts such as the opinion of one’s family, extended family, neighbours, work group and other such wider social networks that one has some affiliation toward.
-For a collectivist, to be rejected by one’s peers or to be thought lowly of by one’s extended and immediate in-groups, leaves him or her rudderless and with a sense of intense emptyness.
+For a collectivist, to be rejected by one’s peers or to be thought lowly of by one’s extended and immediate in-groups, leaves him or her rudderless and with a sense of intense emptiness.
 The employer/employee relationship is one of expectations based on expectations – Loyalty by the employee and almost familial protection by the Employer.
 Hiring and promotion decisions are often made based on relationships which are the key to everything in a Collectivist society.

-India scores 56 on this dimension and is thus considered a masculine society.
-Even though it is mildy above the mid range in score, India is actually very masculine in terms of visual display of success and power.
-The designer brand lable, the flash and bling that goes with advertising one’s success, is widely practiced.
-However, India is also a spritual country with millions of deities and various religious philosophies.
+India scores 56 on this dimension and is thus considered a Masculine society.

+India is actually very Masculine in terms of visual display of success and power.
+The designer brand label, the flash and ostentation that goes with advertising one’s success, is widely practiced.
+However, India is also a spiritual country with millions of deities and various religious philosophies.
 It is also an ancient country with one of the longest surviving cultures which gives it ample lessons in the value of humility and abstinence.
 This often reigns in people from indulging in Masculine displays to the extent that they might be naturally inclined to.
 In more Masculine countries the focus is on success and achievements, validated by material gains.
-Work is the center of one’s life and visible symbols of success in the work place is very important.
+Work is the center of one’s life and visible symbols of success in the work place are ery important.

-The Indians score 61, making it a long term, pragmatic culture.
+With an intermediate score of 51 in this dimension, a dominant preference in Indian culture cannot be determined.
 In India the concept of “karma” dominates religious and philosophical thought.
-Time is not linear, and thus not as important as to western societies which typically score low on this dimension.
-Countries like India have a great tolerance for religious views from all over the world – Hinduism is often considered a philosophy more than even a religion; an amalgamation of ideas, views, practices and esoteric beliefs.
+Time is not linear, and thus is not as important as to western societies which typically score low on this dimension.
+Countries like India have a great tolerance for religious views from all over the world.
+Hinduism is often considered a philosophy more than even a religion; an amalgamation of ideas, views, practices and esoteric beliefs.
 In India there is an acceptance that there are many truths and often depends on the seeker.
-Societies that have a high score on Long Term Orientation, typically forgive lack of punctuality, a changing game-plan based on changing reality and a general comfort with discovering the fated path as one goes along rather than playing to an exact plan.
+Societies that have a high score on pragmatism typically forgive a lack of punctuality, a changing game-plan based on changing reality and a general comfort with discovering the fated path as one goes along rather than playing to an exact plan.